top of page

 This is called “rate shock”.

 How much say did these customers have in the acquisition process?
 It is pretty likely that the answer for most of them is “not much”.
-(See Big Water Playbook)
+Here is a description of how many acquisitions take place: (LINK).

-Push back on these acquisitions is forming.
-[See future link]
+however, there is hope, push back on these acquisitions is forming.

 bottom of page